 A dieline is the blueprint for a layout created by a die cutter, a graphic designer, or a printer.
 It is highly essential in the die-cutting process, as this will be the main template for the artwork.
 Because of this, dielines are regularly used in the production of a wide variety of products such as food packaging, beverage packaging, brochures, or any product that requires custom packaging.

-How do you Create a Dieline?
+How Do You Create a Dieline?

-If you are designing a dieline for a client, the client will likely have a tool preference.
+No tool is entirely superior to the other, and choosing one is often a matter of personal preference.
+If you are designing a dieline for a client, the client will likely have a tool of choice.

-Requirements for Dieline Making
+Requirements for Making a Dieline

-- You must be very careful with specifications while building a dieline.You should ideally create it first in Illustrator or Artioscad to know its exact size before placing it in an InDesign document of the same size.This is an important step as it will save you time and money.
+- Careful attention is required when inputting specifications while building a dieline.
+Create it first in Adobe Illustrator or ArtiosCAD to know its exact size before placing it in an InDesign document of the same size.
+It is an excellent work-flow habit to form and an essential step that will save you time and money.